theramiyer/blog/content/post/2023/the-politics-of-the-balasore-tragedy.md

 As usual in our country, our politicians picked up the first opportunity available to politicise the tragedy, and as they say, did their own things.
 From the "ruling" party to the opposition, nobody left a stone unturned after the customary condolences.

 My stand on politics is simple: Disregard all politicians unless they have significant work to show, done in the interest of our country and our people.
-Humility and honesty is perhaps too much to ask for from a politician, so, work can be the first priority.
+Humility and honesty are perhaps too much to ask for from a politician, so, work can be the first priority.

 ## Inspection and slogans

 I don't dislike Ashwini Vaishnaw as much as I dislike most politicians.
 I like that he seeks newer technologies and tries to implement them.
 He may have failed at many levels, but that is tolerable to an extent, at such a scale.
 While I do not mean to ignore his shortcomings as the head of the Ministry of Railways, I do think he is more competent than many Railway Ministers we have had in the past decade or so.

 When he visited the scene, I thought that was normal, and for him not to would have certainly surprised me.
 But after all the inspection, discussions and the statement, he picked up a megaphone and went, "Bharat Mata ki Jai!"
 Why?
 What has this to do with anything in that tragedy?
 Was he trying to get everyone's morale up that way?
 Well, news flash: it doesn't work like that.
 Say that to an army company going into a battlefield, it will work.
 Say it to the sportspeople leaving for the Olympics, it would work.
-In this horror, this is not about the country, it is about the hundreds who died, the hundres who were injured.
+In this horror, this is not about the country, it is about the hundreds who died, the hundreds who were injured.
 This is a solemn moment, one should be sensitive to these things.
 I would expect that of a learned minister.
 Everything from his clothing to his demeanour otherwise, were perfect for the situation.
 He did not have to go around shouting slogans.
 I am sorry, the patriot in me disagrees with this kind of display.

 ## Setting wrong expectations